Biotren

-A unit of train UT 440 Modelo Concepción, on Chilean station of Hualqui, Región del Biobío.
+A former UT 440 "Modelo Concepción" unit at Hualqui station, Región del Biobío.

 The Biotren (Biotrén) is an at-grade urban commuter rail system that serves a large part of the city of Concepción, Chile, capital of the region of Bío-Bío, also known as Greater Concepción or Concepción Metropolitan Area, both synonyms of "city" according to the urbanistic standards and laws of Chile, of which this city is the second biggest, most populous and important of the country.
 Biotren connects the boroughs or comunas of Concepción Centro (downtown borough), Talcahuano, Hualpén, San Pedro de la Paz, Chiguayante and Hualqui.
 The system is managed by Ferrocarriles Suburbanos de Concepción S.A.
 (Fesub), which name comes from the former metrorail system of the city and is a subsidiary of Empresa de los Ferrocarriles del Estado (EFE), Chilean State Railways.
 Biotren is part of the Plan and Authority of Integrated Transit of Concepción, Biovías.

 The system was partially inaugurated on 24 November 2005 in a ceremony that counted with the presence of the then President of Chile, Ricardo Lagos.

 History

-It began to fully operate in 2006 because during the year 2005 the railroad lines were being upgraded for the new system.
-The AEL and AES trains that the former system used were replaced by UT-440 MC(Modelo Concepcion) units that were specially upgraded for the city of Valencia, Spain by Renfe.
+The first commuter rail service in Greater Concepción was inaugurated on 1 December 1999, running between El Arenal and Valle del Sol stations, using Japanese-built AEL Electric Multiple Units.
+The service was extended to Hualqui in 2001, adding four more stations, and in 2005 the service would be rebranded as Line 1 of the Biotren, a rebranding of the commuter rail system under the 2Biovías" project by then Chilean president Ricardo Lagos.
+A second Line between Concepción station and Lomas Coloradas in San Pedro de la Paz opened the same year, and it was during this time that the old Japanese-built AEL and AES units being replaced by refurbished UT440 units previously operated by Renfe in Spain.
+In 2014, Line 2 was extended to Alborada station, and in 2016 it was extended again to Coronel, containing 14 stations in total, with a proposed extension to Lota adding up to five more.

+San Pedro de la Paz Accident

+On 1 September 2023, one of the trains operating on line 2 collided with a passenger bus in a level crossing in San pedro de la Paz, killing 8 people.